Matching Your Shirt and Tie – 3 Easy Combinations

 Matching Your Shirt and Tie Made Easy

 Many other men however often fall into one of two camps: 1) the “I will wear the same exact combinations and hope no one notices” camp and 2) the “I will point my fingers at my closet, close my eyes and spin around 5 times to see what the day has in store for me” camp.
 These poor chaps are intimidated by the mere thought of having to think about their wardrobe, relegating their choices into a safe play of recurring solids or the plausible deniability of random selection.

-And while there’s nothing wrong with laying it up and the occasional lucky shot…sometimes, you’ve got to have a better game plan.
+And while there’s nothing wrong with laying it up for the occasional luck shot…sometimes, you’ve got to have a better game plan.
 And you sir, are reading this because you are a student of the game.
-So in this post, we’re going to provide you with a few basics tips that will help you refine your approach to picking out some winning shirt and tie combinations.
+So in this article, we’re going to provide you with a few basics tips that will help you refine your approach to picking out some winning shirt and tie combinations.
 Start here and you’ll be a pattern-matching veteran in no time.